aspose-total/Aspose.Total-Products/total/en/net/conversion/doc-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOC to SXC or Online App" h2="Export DOC to SXC via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOC to SXC conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a wide range of features and capabilities, including the ability to convert DOC to SXC.
+The process of converting DOC to SXC can be completed in two simple steps.

+The first step is to use Aspose.Words for .NET to export the DOC file to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, read, write and modify Word documents without using Microsoft Word.
+It also provides the ability to export DOC files to HTML, which is the format required for the next step.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to SXC.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, read, write and modify Excel spreadsheets without using Microsoft Excel.
+It also provides the ability to convert HTML files to SXC, which is the format required for the final output.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOC to SXC conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOC to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to SXC.
+By using Aspose.Total for .NET, developers can easily incorporate DOC to SXC conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+The process is simple and straightforward, and requires only two steps.
+First, use Aspose.Words for .NET to export the DOC file to HTML.
+Then, use Aspose.Cells for .NET to convert the HTML file to SXC.
+With Aspose.Total for .NET, developers can quickly and easily add DOC to SXC conversion feature to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}